digitallawyer/openlegaldictionary/_definitions/milled-money.md

 ---
 title: Milled Money
 permalink: "/definitions/milled-money.html"
-body: This term means merely coined mouey; aud it is not necessary that lt should be marked or rolled on the edges.
+body: This term means merely coined mouey; aud it is not necessary that it should be marked or rolled on the edges.
 Leach, 708
 published_at: '2018-07-07'
 layout: post